singularity-energy/open-grid-emissions/ISSUES.md

 - [ ] Filter known issues from egrid validation metrics
 - [ ] Ensure proper BA sorting
 - [ ] Put validation functions inside functions
+- [ ] Add prime mover code to EIA-923 allocation output so that we can validate incorrect PM

 ## Documentation
-- [ ] Write up gross to net generation calculation / explanation
+- [-] Write up gross to net generation calculation / explanation
-- [ ] Draft document proposing hierarchy for residual profiles and risks for each fuel type
+- [-] Draft document proposing hierarchy for residual profiles and risks for each fuel type
 - [ ] Draft documentation of updated fuel/net gen allocation methodology

 ## Gross to Net Regression (long-run issues / low priority)
-- [ ] Increase to 5 years of data
 Look into other regressors
 - [ ] Investigate annual fixed effects
 - [ ] Determine if/when major change in equipment (repower, new environmental controls)